-The Council has prepared a revised SCI which will be subjected to a six week consultation period.
-A copy of the comments received and officer responses will be published in a Consultation Statement which will be available on the Council's website.
-The document will not be considered by an inspector on behalf of the Secretary of State as the requirement was amended in the 2008 Planning Act.
-The diagram below shows how people and organisations will get involved.
+The Council prepared a revised SCI in 2015.
+This document was subjected to a six week consultation period.
+Comments received and officer responses will be reported to the Development Control Committee and the information made available on the Council's website.
+The requirement for submission to an Inspector on behalf of the Secretary of State was removed in the 2008 Planning Act.
+The table below shows how people and organisations will get involved.

-Diagram 1: Statement of Community Involvement (SCI): Main preparation stages and opportunity to get involved
+Table 1: Statement of Community Involvement (SCI): Main preparation stages and opportunity to get involved